 |Passiflora edulis 'Nancy Garrison' 1 gal

 Passiflora edulis 'Nancy Garrison' hails from a found passion vine in front of an old farm house in San Jose.
 Its provenance explains its superior performance in northern California, where it can withstand a few degrees of frost better than other edible cultivars.
 Fruit has a distinctive pineapple flavor, same remarkable flower.
-Grown in 1 gal containers, plants as of February 2018 are small, about 12" tall and just beginning their growth for the season.
+Grown in 1 gal containers, plants as of March 2018 are small, about 12" tall, semi-dormant and just beginning their growth for the season.
 OUT OF STOCK UNTIL LATE SPRING 2018.